Nanny Contract with Free Template

 HR Concierge Service

-GTM Payroll Services also offers an HR Concierge Service for household employers who require customized nanny contracts, handbooks, job descriptions, on-boarding, and benefits protocols or have questions about the legality and best practices surrounding household employees.
+GTM Payroll Services also offers an HR Concierge Service for household employers who require customized nanny contracts, handbooks, job descriptions, onboarding, and benefits protocols or have questions about the legality and best practices surrounding household employees.
 We’re here to help.
-Call (800) 929-9213, email [email protected] or chat with us about your household employment questions.
+Call (800) 929-9213, email [email protected], or chat with us about your household employment questions.
 We can help take the guesswork out of creating a nanny contract and save you hours of time.
 Or visit GTM’s Household HR Services to learn more.

 Download Your Free Nanny Contract Template